TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 .. figure:: ../../Images/PagePropertiesBehaviour.png
    :alt: The "Behaviour" tab of the page properties

-The first part is related to linking.
-It defines if an alias can be used for linking to this page.
-This is not related to speaking URLs.
-If you define "foo" as an alias, the page can be called up using `http://www.mysite.com/index.php?id=foo`.
-A default target for calling this page can also be defined, as well as a specific protocol.
+   :class: with-shadow

+Link Target:
+    This sets the default Link Target for menu items linking to this page.
+Can also be used to open the page as a popup window.

+Caching:
-The caching part lets you define a specific cache duration for this page or disable the cache entirely for this page (something which you should avoid).
+    The caching part lets you define a specific cache duration for this page or assign cache tags to this page.
 All pages which have the same cache tag will have their cache deleted when the cache is flushed using that given tag.
     Note however that this is not used by TYPO3 CMS by default, but may be used by extensions.

-The language part overrides the default behaviour of translations.
-This is covered in more depth in the
-:ref:`Frontend Localization Guide <t3l10n:start>`.

-Next come a bunch of flags with various meanings:

-Use a Root Page
+Use a Root Page:
     Indicates that this page is the start of a new web site.
     The page icon is replaced by a world icon, as can be seen for the "Congratulations" page.

-Include is Search
+Include is Search:
   By default every page will be included in the TYPO3 CMS built-in search engine (extension "indexed_search").
 Use this flag to exclude the current page.

-Editable for Admins Only
-  This restricts edition of the page strictly to users with admin rights, no matter what other permissions may have been set.

-Stop Page Tree
+Hide child pages in page tree:
   Influences only the backend.
 If enabled, this option excludes the subtree from rendering.
 Very useful if you have alot of subpages.

-Finally the "Use a Container" property is just an indication of what the page may contain, but does not actually restrict the types of records that can be created.
-It will change the page icon and is just a visual help.
+Contains Plugin:
+  Define the page as containing a frontend plugin.

 .. _pages-properties-resources: